hyperledger/besu-docs/docs/public-networks/concepts/parallel-transaction-execution.md

   With Nimbus as CL client, block processing improves by approximately 45%, with the 50th percentile at 155 ms, and the 95th percentile at 299 ms.
-  This is likely due to both the EL and CL clients running on the same machine, which reduces cache misses and context switching.
+  Besu running with Nimbus has better performance than with Teku because Nimbus has less overhead on Besu, meaning less context switching and fewer cache misses.

-- **Execution throughput** - Execution throughput increases, with an average of 96 Mgas/s and peaks of up to 25 Mgas/s.
+- **Execution throughput** - Execution throughput increases, with an average of 96 Mgas/s and peaks of up to 250 Mgas/s.

 - **Parallel transactions** - Parallel transaction execution introduces two new metrics, which indicate that approximately 40% of transactions are parallelized using this feature: